In this post, I will show you how to tackle search engine optimization, known as SEO, to drive more traffic and sales to

 It's as simple as that.

-In fact, if you want to boost your online presence as a small business website, don't look only for technical quick-fixes to get the job done.
+In fact, if you want to boost your online presence as a small business website, don't look only for shortcuts and quick-fixes to get the job done.

 Those (almost) never work.
 Unless you are a proven SEO Ninja.

-Instead, dust off your keyboard and put these five ways how to do SEO for an eCommerce website in action.
+Instead, dust off your keyboard and put in action these five ways how to do SEO for an eCommerce website.